spblat/wled-ncp/Playfields/readme.md

 The upshot of all this is that one or more playfields can be combined into a 2D space, so that 2D effects in WLED across several playfields will look marginally coherent.

 The numbers in the images are physical LED positions and are used to create the maps.
+Numbers in parentheses represent physical LEDs that are behind the playfield, invisible to the viewer (because a wire in the string might not have been long enough).

 These map jsons can be placed into "ledmap.json" or "ledmapX.json" using http://[wled]/edit --ledmaps are referenced in the segments interface.